winslowb/live_assistant/prompt_library/meeting.md

 - Extract all references to documents, tools, projects, or resources mentioned into a section called REFERENCES.

+- Compare meeting statements against any provided context sources and capture overlaps, confirmations, or conflicts in a section called CONTEXT ALIGNMENT, citing the relevant source label.
+- If no alignment exists, still include CONTEXT ALIGNMENT with the bullet `- No information available; meeting dialogue lacked references to provided external context sources or citations currently recorded.`

 - Extract 5-10 of the most important follow-up items or next steps into a section called NEXT STEPS.

 # OUTPUT INSTRUCTIONS